krashish8/cp-stress-tester/README.md

 ## Intro

-This project contains the files that can be used for Stress Testing the solutions (particularly C++).
-It can be used to find a (smaller) test case in which the main solution fails.
+This project contains the files that can be used for Stress Testing the C++ solution, i.e., to find a test case in which the main solution fails.

 This tester is divided into three types, for testing three different category of problems:
-* Normal tester: Used to compare the main solution with a correct brute-force solution.
+* Normal tester: To compare the main solution with a correct brute-force solution.
-* Custom tester: Used when the solution may have more than one correct solution.
+* Custom tester: To validate a solution with more than one correct solution.
-* Interactive tester: Used for testing the interactive problems.
+* Interactive tester: To test the interactive problems.

 **Note**:
-* For better usage, the file `stress-test.sh` can be added to PATH, or can be moved to `/usr/bin/` directory, by executing the command from the root of this directory:
+* To directly execute the script from the terminal, add the file `stress-test.sh` to the PATH variable, or move it to `/usr/bin/` directory, by executing the following command from the root of this directory:
   ```bash
   sudo cp stress-test.sh /usr/bin/
   ```
-* Also, to directly execute it from the Sublime Text (or any IDE), the command to run this file can be added to Sublime Build file, as a variant.
+* To directly run the stress-tester from an IDE (e.g. Sublime Text), add the command to execute this script to the build file of the IDE.
+For Sublime Text, the following lines can be added to the build file:
   ```json
   {
       "variants":